postfix for server process reporting¶

 #mydomain = domain.tld

-Either remove the remark and change it, or add a new line:
+Again, remove the remark and change it, or add a line under it:

 mydomain = ourdomain.com